In this article I’m going to reveal five powerful (and natural) ways to quickly stimulate new hair growth.

 A few minutes per day will have a positive effect on your scalp.

-This is why it is so important to eat adequate amounts of healthy foods, because if you don’t your body will use the limited resources to repairing and growing cells of your organs, not your hair.
+This is why it is so important to eat adequate amounts of healthy foods, because if you don’t your body will use the limited resources to repair and grow cells of your organs, not your hair.

-The trick is to boost your hair growing nutrients, minerals, enzymes and bacteria so that there is an excess of these that your body can use for hair growth.
+The trick is to boost your hair growing nutrients, minerals, enzymes, and bacteria so that there is an excess of these that your body can use for hair growth (and other nonessential functions).

 Nutrients and Minerals

-Your hair follicles are made of keratin, a protein that is made up of smaller nutrients and trace minerals.
+Your hair follicles are made of keratin, a protein that is made up of smaller nutrients and trace minerals (10).
 As such, it makes sense that nutrient and mineral support are important for healthy hair growth.

 But what vitamins and nutrients should you be incorporating into your diet?